wasiejen/Free-Snap-Tap/README.md

 **V0.6.0**
 - NEW: Key Replacements will now be tracked in tap groups
 - NEW: Menu option: 7.
 Print vk_codes to identify keys
   - Will print out the corresponding vk_codes of a key event.
-Useful for finding your own vk_codes when used with different keybaord_layouts.
+Useful for finding your own vk_codes when used with different keyboard_layouts.
 - Added requirements.txt - see #19
 - Removed exe from repo and put it into releases: see #19
 - Some edits in README.md